Our Board of Trustees

 Prior to MedSource, Chris served as Finance Director with Nexus Oncology in Edinburgh, successfully stewarding the sale of the business to Ockham Oncology in 2012, and latterly Chiltern International where he served as CFO for North America until 2016.
 During this time, Chris and his family lived in Raleigh, North Carolina.

-Prior to his time in the CRO sector, and following his accountancy training with Ernst & Young, Chris spent 5 years with Edinburgh based drug discovery business, Ardana PLC, leading the business through numerous private funding rounds and its successful IPO in 2005.
+Before moving into the CRO sector, and following his accountancy training with Ernst & Young, Chris spent five years with Edinburgh-based drug discovery business, Ardana PLC, leading the business through numerous private funding rounds and its successful IPO in 2005.

 Iain McNeish